Ross Alexander: Personal life

 Alexander married actress Aleta Freel on February 28, 1934, in East Orange, New Jersey.
 Freel committed suicide on December 7, 1935, shooting herself in the head with a .22 rifle.
 On September 17, 1936, Alexander married actress Anne Nagel, with whom he had appeared in the films China Clipper and Here Comes Carter (both 1936).

 Death

-On January 2, 1937, three months after marrying Nagel, with his professional and personal life in disarray and deeply in debt, Alexander shot himself in the head in the barn behind his home.
-Although it has been reported that Alexander used the same gun with which his first wife Aleta Freel killed herself, he actually shot himself with a .22 pistol (not a rifle).
+Alexander always had problems with money.
+According to a studio biography, "He ruefully says that he doesn't know how to save money, and guesses that he'll have to get a business manager.
+And the only thing he collects is -- not first editions or etchings -- but debts!"
+By the end of 1936, despite his movie employment, he was deeply in debt.
+On January 2, 1937, three months after marrying Nagel, with his professional and personal life in disarray, Alexander shot himself in the head with a .22 pistol in the barn behind his home.
+That was not the same weapon his first wife had used.
 He is buried in lot 292 of the Sunrise Slope section of Forest Lawn Cemetery in Glendale, California.